OptDev/local-data/interfaces/SaxoBank/README.md

 ```
 {Documents}\Optuma\Local\Common
 ```
 if you moved your Optuma Document folder to a different location, then you will need to move this file to that location.
-You can see your current documents location in Optuma by selecting the *Settings* menu and then *File Location Settings*.
+You can see your current documents folder location in Optuma by selecting the *Settings* menu and then *File Location Settings*.

 ### Restart Optuma
 Once restarted, follow these steps in Optuma to make the connection:
 * From the *Data* menu, select *Configure Data Providers* and select the local data interface.
   The data sources that are supported by this interface (defined in the Custom_Providers.yaml file) will be listed.
 Move them to the right.

-* Open any file from one of the selected exchanges.
-  The sample data is very choppy and it will be obvious that the sample data is being read.

-CONGRATULATIONS - you have successfully connected your copy of Optuma to a REST server and you can now start developing your own connection to the data provider of your choice.

-## Developing a Server

-Now that you have a connection established, you can start to develop your connection.

-NOTE: If you plan to submit your work back into the public repository for others to use, please follow these guidelines.
-* Never include passwords or tokens in your js files and upload them to the repository.
-They are requested from the user when they select *Configure Data Providers* in Optuma.
-* Create a folder under *Interfaces* with the name of the data source your work is for.
-* copy your server.js and any other files into this new location
-* copy Custom_Providers.yaml into this location and fill with sample data that another user will update.
-Note: this file will not be used in this location, it is only there as a reference of how to access your system.
-While developing, you will need to edit the Custom_Providers.yaml file in the Optuma Documents location.

 ## Configuration File